 Electric Guitar Frets

-Granted, some guitar shapes will welcome exploration into the upper ranges of the guitar’s pitches more than others, though these days there are less and less guitars like this, that inhibit exploration like so more than they encourage it.
+Granted, some guitar shapes will welcome exploration into the upper ranges of the guitar’s pitches more than others, though these days there are fewer and fewer guitars like this, that inhibit exploration like so more than they encourage it.

 Since the electric guitar’s inception in the 1950s, there has been a gradual shift towards the more experimental tendencies of some electric guitar users.
 Even rockabilly guitarists like Les Paul himself would have been considered daring and experimental at one point or another, what with his pitch and speed experiments on tape that enabled him to play as fast as he could ever have dreamed of.